 Complete the registration concession application (F3937) and take it to your nearest transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle or boat registration services—please call to confirm before visiting.

-You will also need to show your Queensland Seniors Card or Pensioner Concession Card, or if you are a prescribed services person your Department of Veteran Affairs’ Gold Card embossed with TPI or EDA.
-If your Gold Card is not embossed, your Gold Card and a letter from the Department of Veterans Affairs confirming your level of incapacitation or impairment.
+You will also need to show your Queensland Seniors Card or Pensioner Concession Card, or if you are a prescribed services person, your Department of Veterans' Affairs (DVA) Veteran Gold Card embossed with TPI or EDA.
+If your Veteran Gold Card is not embossed or you have a Veteran White Card, your Veteran Gold or White Card will need to be accompanied with a letter from DVA confirming your level of incapacitation or impairment.

 If you hold a Seniors Card or you're a prescribed services person, you only have to show your concession document once.

 If you have a Pensioner Concession Card you must show it every time you apply for concessional registration.